JoshPerez7/joshperez.github.io/README.md

 Research Specialist
 - Collected, edited and extracted data using SQL and Excel
 - Conducted in-depth research for corporate financial campaigns

+### About me
+- Hi, I’m @JoshPerez7
+- 👀 I’m interested in Investing, Coding, Baseball, Volleyball, and the Future :)
+- 🌱 I’m currently learning Python and SQL
+- 💞️ I’m looking to collaborate on projects
+- 📫 How to reach me jnpm07@gmail.com

 <!---